 In the case of singular Fano threefolds, the first author in \cite{F} showed that, if $Y$ is a compact analytic threefold such that all of the singularities of $Y$ have a small resolution, $\omega_Y^{-1}$ is ample, and there exists a smooth Cartier divisor $H$ on $Y$ such that $\omega_Y= \scrO_Y(-H)$, then the deformations of $Y$ are unobstructed.
 Moreover, if all singular points on $Y$ are ordinary double points, then $Y$ is smoothable.
 Note that, in contrast to the Calabi-Yau case, there is no topological condition on the exceptional curves on the small resolution.
 This result was generalized by Namikawa \cite{NamikawaF}:

-\begin{theorem}[Namikawa] Let $Y$ be a compact analytic threefold whose singular points are Gorenstein terminal singularities (hence in particular are canonical hypersurface singularities) and such that $\omega_Y^{-1}$ is ample.
-Then $Y$ is smoothable. \end{theorem}
+\begin{theorem}[Namikawa] Let $Y$ be a compact analytic Gorenstein threefold such that $\omega_Y^{-1}$ is ample.
+If the singular points of $Y$ are isolated canonical local complete intersection singularities, then the deformations of $Y$ are unobstructed.
+If the singularities of $Y$ are Gorenstein terminal singularities (hence in particular are canonical hypersurface singularities), then $Y$ is smoothable. \end{theorem}

 (See also e.g.\ \cite{Sano} for related results in the $\Q$-Fano threefold case.)

 The goal of this paper is to understand and strengthen the above results of Namikawa-Steenbrink and Namikawa in the case of dimension $3$ and to find a natural generalization to higher dimensions.
 To start, in dimension $3$, in the Fano case, we can replace the hypothesis of terminal singularities with canonical hypersurface singularities, as follows: